Mass Wedding Ceremony Of 250 Couples Held - UrduPoint

 Mass Wedding Ceremony Of 250 Couples Held

-HYDERABAD, (UrduPoint / Pakistan Point News - 29th Dec, 2024) A mass wedding ceremony of 250 Hindu couples was held in Udero Laal on Sunday.
+SANGHAR, (UrduPoint / Pakistan Point News - 29th Dec, 2024) Under the banner of "Service to Humanity is Service to God," a mass wedding ceremony was organized by Adeero Lal Welfare Tando Adam, where 250 couples from different religions were wed in a grand event.

+Speaking to the media, the organization's chairman, Baba Raj Kumar, emphasized that serving the underprivileged brings true inner peace and that acts of kindness are the real legacy one leaves behind.

+The ceremony included 100 Muslim, 50 Christian, and 100 Hindu couples, who were married according to their respective religious traditions.

 Recent Stories